saranobrega/saranobrega/README.md

 ## Hi there, I'm Sara Nóbrega 👋

-I'm a Data Scientist with background in Physics and Astrophysics :rocket:.
+I'm a Data Scientist with a background in Physics and Astrophysics :rocket:.
 I enjoy applying machine learning and data science tools to Astrophysics and Cosmology, Climate Protection, Business and Education.

+:fire: I am a huge enthusiast about the recent breakthroughs in AI.
+I enjoy trying new AI tools, reading about the most recent developments :eyes: and leveraging the power of AI for my self-development and career growth :bulb:

 Right now, I am working as a Data Scientist at EDP, where I am working on projects related to Renewable Energy 🌱

 ### Check my portfolio [here](https://saranobrega.github.io/Portfolio/)!